treebornwood/voicedeskk/N8N_WEBHOOK_SETUP.md

 If the webhook isn't being called:
 1. Check that your `.env` has the complete webhook URL including the path
 2. Example: `VITE_N8N_BASE_URL=https://n8n.example.com/webhook/create-agent`

+### "No agent ID returned" Error
+If you see "No agent ID in response" error:
+1. Open the browser console (F12) to see the actual response from your webhook
+2. Check that your n8n workflow is returning a JSON response
+3. Verify the response includes either `agentId` or `agent_id` field
+4. Common issues:
+   - The "Respond to Webhook" node isn't configured properly
+   - The response body is empty or not JSON format
+   - The ElevenLabs API call failed but the workflow still returned success
+   - The field name is misspelled (should be `agentId` or `agent_id`)

+Example of a correct "Respond to Webhook" node configuration:
+- Response Code: 200
+- Response Body: `{ "agentId": "{{ $json.agent_id }}" }`
+- Response Headers: Include CORS headers (see above)